-Used in Aryuvedic medicine for centuries, ashwagandha is a relative new comer to the western wellness scene.
+Used for thousands of years in Ayurveda and other traditional forms of medicine, ashwagandha is a relative newcomer to the western wellness scene.
 But it’s making up for lost time: These days, no adaptogen is more popular.

-But what is it, what is it good for, and should you take it?
-Here’s what you need to know.
+So what is it, what is it good for, and what, specifically, should women know about ashwagandha?
+Read on to find out.

 What Is Ashwaganda?